Skip to content

 Ranson was hired in May 2025 under former coach Billy Lange as the team’s recruiting coordinator.
 Prior to joining the Hawks, Ranson spent two seasons at DePaul and was at Maryland from 2010 to 2021 under former Terrapins head coach Mark Turgeon.

-Maryland made an NCAA Tournament appearance five times while Ranson was on staff.
-He also developed players like Alex Len, Jalen Smith, and Kevin Huerter during his time at College Park.
+Maryland made five NCAA Tournament appearances while Ranson was on staff.
+He also developed players including Alex Len, Jalen Smith, and Kevin Huerter during his time in College Park.

-Boyle has been at St. Joe’s for about 15 years.
-He’s the grandson of former St. Joe’s coaches Jim Lynam and the late Jim Boyle.
+Boyle is a 2015 St. Joe’s graduate who served as a student manager under Phil Martelli and is the grandson of former St. Joe’s coaches Jim Lynam and the late Jim Boyle.

 “Tom has been an integral part of our staff, demonstrating unwavering commitment, professionalism, and a deep understanding of the game,” Donahue said.
 “His work ethic, leadership, and ability to connect with our student-athletes have made a lasting impact on our program both on and off the court.”